rhdunn/conllu-en-validator/README.md

 The `--validator` can be one of the following:

 mwt-tokens
-: Check that `SpaceAfter` is not used for multi-word tokens.
+: Check that `SpaceAfter` is not used within multi-word tokens.
+This will flag the use of `SpaceAfter` between other tokens that should be annotated as multi-word tokens.

+mwt-words
+: Check that the words in the multi-word token are correct.

 pos-tags
 : Check that the `UPOS` are valid Universal Dependencies values for all treebanks.